Skip to main content

 Renaming

-Click on the composer name to edit it inline.
+Click on the composer name in the sidebar to edit it inline.

 Deleting

-Delete a composer from the sidebar.
+Delete a composer from the sidebar context menu.
 This removes the composer and all its step references.

 Deleting a composer is permanent.
-The underlying automations are not deleted, but the orchestration sequence is lost.
+The underlying automations are not deleted, but the orchestration flow is lost.

 Workflow Canvas